 Variable 3: ISO

 The last variable of the exposure triangle is ISO.
 This is the most complicated of the three variables.
 That’s why for beginner photographers it’s easiest to think of ISO as the sensitivity of the digital sensor in your camera.
+If you want to dive even deeper, you can read more about what is ISO in photography by clicking on the previous link.

 - High ISO values mean the sensor needs to collect less light to make a correct exposure